WarehouseInc/pycalc/README.md

 2. The calculator supports 8 operations: + (addition), - (subtraction), * (multiplication), / (division), ** (power), % (modulo), √ (square root) and 3√ (cube root).

-3. If needed, use PyInstaller to publish your copy of the software as an executable.

-4. You might wonder why there hasn't been a new release for a long time.
+3. You might wonder why there hasn't been a new release for a long time.
 Well it's because this calculator is just a project born out of impulse and thus won't be in active development.
 I'll release a new version when it's ready.

-5. ~~Recommended for use in a terminal instance, since the `again()` function is currently broken, as of release 1.7.
-An issue has been created in the repository.~~ This has been resolved in 1.8.
-Upgrade highly recommended.

-6. WARNING: DO NOT DOWNLOAD OLD VERSIONS UNLESS ASKED TO, AS THEY MAY CONTAIN UNDETECTED/UNINTENTIONALLY DEVELOPED MALWARE.
-Always check the downloaded files' integrity before opening.
+4. Always check the downloaded files' integrity before opening.
 SHA256 file hashes are only available for the current release in this Readme markdown file.

-Main calculator executable: `SHA256: 7300380b21bd390190875093c8a55f871cd0a5f4bc3a0b6f51366a12633ba5b0`
+Main calculator executable: `7300380b21bd390190875093c8a55f871cd0a5f4bc3a0b6f51366a12633ba5b0`

 Main calculator source: `1858921975bc96861911b517291eef183815b6283484315112a54092d3149a3d`